Austral parakeet: Feeding

 The austral parakeet often forages in flocks that can have as many as 100 individuals and may include other bird species as well.
 Its diet includes seeds of grasses, bamboo, and the "Chilean pine" Araucaria araucana, and also fruits, berries, acorns, and leaf buds.
 In the northernmost part of its Argentinian range it has been observed feeding on insect larvae.

 Breeding

 The austral parakeet's breeding season is not fully defined but includes December.
 It usually nests in tree cavities; those in large dead oaks seem to be favored.
 It has also been reported making a twig nest in bamboo.
 The clutch size is five to eight eggs; in captivity the incubation period is about 26 days.

 Vocalization

 The austral parakeet's most common call is "a nasal grating note, typically repeated in long series, e.g. "grrreh-grrreh-grrreh..."."
 It often mixes in a "more drawn-out higher-pitched "kreeh" ."

-Status
+Conservation status

 The IUCN has assessed the austral parakeet as being of Least Concern.
 It has a large range and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
 It is considered common throughout its range and much of its habitat is protected in national parks.